The introductory computer exercise using Python and the SUND toolbox¶

 print(f"Chi2 limit: {chi2_limit}")

-Improving the agreement
+Improving the agreement¶

-Try to change some parameter values to see if you can get a better agreement.
+If you have time, try to change some parameter values to see if you can get a better agreement.

 Improve the agreement (manually)